imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 ### Checking Progress

 To gain an accurate view of your performance, review the processes listed [here](Processes/Review%20initiatives%20and%20processes.md) monthly.
 Make sure to check the full documentation of the processes that have the property `detail` checked, and set the status of the processes you are not applying to `not working`.
-Once the initiatives have been reviewed, you will be able to evaluate your performance using the two indicators displayed on the homepage. :
+Once the initiatives have been reviewed, you will be able to check the performance view, and based on each column, you can evaluate different aspects:

+* First column: the progress of the initiative's completion, which is the total number of processes excluding those that are "waiting," divided by the number of active processes.
-* **Level System**: A numeric level system that estimates the number of processes needed to reach your desired level.
+* Second column: the number of processes needed to complete the initiative.
-* **Radar Chart**: This chart displays initiatives grouped by key results.
-The more rounded the chart, the better your performance across categories, helping you identify areas needing improvement.

-> [!note]
->
->
-> The initiatives and processes that are in the `waiting` state are ignored in the performance section.
->
+* Third column: the number of completed initiatives within each "key result."

 ### Updating the System